dairefinn/ollama-react-frontend/README.md

-# Deepseek locally hosted search
+# Ollama React front-end

+A basic react front-end which lets you interact with locally hosted LLMs using Ollama.

 ## Setup